BBBB-44/_Codex/_codex/inbox.md

 ```
 ai usage
-about source
-why i dont bother with source : because when i paste a url that should redirect to your blog, article or paper, i hva no garantees that your content will be available in the future.
 In no way i describe the collection here as my personnal work. it is an amalgam of information found over time.
 to exlore : what are ts interface
 how to decouple api and ui